- WHAT IS THE PA TARGETED INDUSTRY PROGRAM (PA-TIP)?

 The Pennsylvania General Assembly created PA-TIP in 2012 to prepare students with the skills in high demand by today’s employers.
-The Program, which is funded and administered by PHEAA, provides awards to students enrolled in programs of study in Energy, Advanced Materials and Diversified Manufacturing, and Agriculture and Food Production.
-PA-TIP provides need-based awards up to $4,378 or 75% of the student’s total direct educational costs after gift aid and employers’ aid, whichever is less (approved veteran applicants may receive up to 100% of the student’s total educational costs or the max award, whichever is less).
+The Program, which is funded by the Pennsylvania General Assembly and administered by PHEAA, provides awards to students enrolled in programs of study in energy, health, advanced materials and diversified manufacturing, and agriculture and food production.
+PA-TIP provides need-based awards up to the equivalent of the maximum award (currently $6,000), or the student’s actual unmet need, after gift aid and employers’ aid, whichever is less.
+Approved veteran applicants may receive up to 100% of the student’s total educational costs or the max award, whichever is less.
 Awards can be used to cover tuition, books, fees, supplies, and a $4,000 living expense allowance.

 - Am I (student) eligible for PA-TIP?

 - Be a U.S. Citizen, or eligible noncitizen as described on the FAFSA® (Free Application for Federal Student Aid).

 - Be a domiciliary (resident) of Pennsylvania.